dtorresxp/odoo-guides/README.md

 This was very common (and understandable) in the mobile industry, but recently it messed the enterprise desktop & notebook systems too.
 Now days is very rare that a _designer_ asks for user feedback, in order to understand the usage difficulties they deal with on a day by day basis.

 It is very costly to train users to work with a new system whose interface is like a video game, where you've to _discover_ things.
-The system's percentage of use (and worst yet, the _appropiate_ use) this days is very low, because interfaces tend to change a lot between platforms, brands and even versions.
+The system's percentage of use (and worst yet, the _appropriate_ use) this days is very low, because interfaces tend to change a lot between platforms, brands and even versions.
 It is known that many Windows 8 native users that made fun of older ones (mainly pre-Window 7 ones), ended up complaining the same after being _upgraded_ to Windows 10.

 So this technique is very useful to help people who already knows **_what_** do they have to do, providing them only the minimum essential info about **_where_** it should be done in the new system (and in which _order_).